Buy-to-let | A-C

 - Unearned income from Trust funds/ Investments

 - Certain disability allowances

 - Income from self-employment - please note that rental income generated from a property portfolio can not be used

-Click here to view the details of allowable gross income verification requirements applicable to both personal covenant and the assessment of personal solvency.
-All applicants’ allowable income from ALL sources must be declared with sufficient evidence provided to support the lending proposition where requested.
+See the gross income verification we allow [PDF, 422KB].
+This applies to both personal covenant and the assessment of personal solvency.
+All applicants need to declare their allowable income from all sources, and give us sufficient evidence to support the lending proposition, where we’ve asked for this.

 We are unable to lend to applicants who have been made bankrupt (whether discharged or not) or who have been the subject of an Individual Voluntary Arrangement (IVA).

 - Private individuals.
 (For non-UK residents only those who already hold a Barclays BTL mortgage).

 - Existing Barclays Special Purpose Vehicle (SPV) Limited Company customers